ariefsn/html-pdf/README.md

 ## Notes

 - This service is using NATS, run NATS server locally or either with docker already in `compose/compose.yaml` file.
-- This service can talk with the client application using `WEBHOOK_URL`, it will hit the `WEBHOOK_URL` with method `POST` and the query `alias` if any, also the body is a PDF as a buffer.
 - The `client` directory is only the example how to interact with the service.

 ## Payload